wanghuacong/gmt/doc/rst/source/supplements/potential/grdslice.rst

 first encountered, their centers are considered the location of a new peak, and we trace the hierarchy of how each new slice belongs to groups of previously detected peaks by virtue of enclosing them.
 Slice shapes are equated to ellipses and their best-fitting major and major axes and orientations are computed.
-Information are written to separate data files.
+Information are written to separate data files, as requested.
+The primary output (to stdout) is a table with the vertical traces of peak centers.

 Required Arguments
 ------------------